silverhammermba/plist2junit/README.md

-This script reads a TestSummaries.plist file (as produced by Xcode unit tests) and prints out XML suitable for parsing by Jenkins's [JUnit plugin][jenkins].
+This provides two scripts that read Xcode unit test output and print out XML suitable for parsing by Jenkins's [JUnit plugin][jenkins].

+* plist2junit, for reading TestSummaries.plist from Xcode <= 10
+* xcresult2junit, for reading .xcresult directories from Xcode 11

 ## Why do you need this?